-Expected credit loss on loans and advances (continued) Key audit matter How the key audit matter was addressed in the audit We reviewed a sample of credit files and performed procedures to assess: timely identification of exposures with a significant increase in credit risk and appropriateness of the staging; the process of collateral valuation; and the ECL recalculation. • We considered the adequacy of the disclosures in the consolidated financial statements in relation to ECL on loans and advances as per the applicable financial reporting standards.
+Expected credit loss on loans and advances (continued) Key audit matter How the key audit matter was addressed in the audit We considered the adequacy of the disclosures in the accompanying consolidated financial statements in relation to ECL on loans and advances under IFRS Accounting Standards.

-Other information included in the Group's 2023 Annual Report
+Other information included in the Group's 2024 Annual Report

-Other information consists of the information included in the Group's 2023 Annual Report, other than the consolidated financial statements and our auditor's report thereon.
+Other information consists of the information included in the Group's 2024 Annual Report, other than the consolidated financial statements and our auditor's report thereon.
 The Board of Directors is responsible for the other information.
-Prior to the date of this auditor's report, we obtained the Board of Directors' report, which will form part of the annual report, and the remaining sections of the annual report are expected to be made available to us after that date.
+Prior to the date of this auditor's report, we obtained the Board of Directors' report, which forms part of the annual report, and the remaining sections of the annual report are expected to be made available to us after that date.